guoping0408/AI-application/README.md

 ```
 (where the '8' in the above commands can be the nubmer of cores in your computer)

 Caffe should be configured and built.
-Now we have to do the last things for Caffe.
+Now we have to do the last thing for Caffe.
 First, open the file using gedit:

 ``` bash
 $ gedit ~/.bashrc
 ```
-**Then, inside this file, you can replace the paths below to reflect you own**
+**Then, add the following two lines inside this file.
+You can change the paths below to reflect you own**

 ``` bash
 export CAFFE_ROOT=~/caffe		(Here, I cloned caffe to my home directory, replace the paths below to reflect you own)